Civic Institutions Historic District: Description and history

-Facing Colman Street is the Mitchell Isolation Hospital, a single-story Colonial Revival structure completed in 1914 as a facility for segregating patients with highly infectious diseases, including smallpox and tuberculosis.
+The Mitchell Isolation Hospital faces Colman Street, a single-story Colonial Revival structure completed in 1914.
+It was used as a facility for segregating patients with highly infectious diseases, including smallpox and tuberculosis.
 Like the other buildings in the district, its construction was funded through a philanthropic bequest, this time from Annie Olivia Mitchell, a daughter of Charles Lewis Tiffany who had married into a wealthy local family.
-Donald Grant Mitchell Jr., her nephew, supervised construction.
-Built as part of Memorial Hospital, it became a separate institution in 1920 after Memorial and Lawrence Hospitals were merged, and ultimately closed in 1953.
+Mitchell's nephew Donald Grant Mitchell Jr. supervised construction.
+It was built as part of Memorial Hospital, but it became a separate institution in 1920 after Memorial and Lawrence Hospitals were merged; it ultimately closed in 1953.
 The design was based on the isolation building of the former Providence City Hospital, designed by Providence architects Martin & Hall and completed in 1911.
 This building is now Hunt-Cavanaugh Hall of Providence College.

 These buildings represent the city's response to the need to provide for its indigent and sick populations in the late 19th century.
-Architecturally, they are well-preserved specimens of institutional versions of the Queen Anne and Colonial Revival styles popular at the time.
+They are well-preserved specimens of institutional versions of the Queen Anne and Colonial Revival styles popular at the time.

-The exteriors of the buildings have mostly been little changed since the district was created.
+The exteriors of the buildings have been little changed since the district was created.
 The significant alterations were to the almshouse buildings, where wooden brackets were removed from the 1867 building, and the removal of a two-story Ionic portico from the 1917 building.